Section 14: Enforcement Tests, Testing Matrix & Exit Criteria

 Why no longer needed: The evaluator reads method lists from the registry.
 Direct dispatch vs resolver dispatch is an internal implementation detail, not exposed.

-Replacement: ori_registry::BUILTIN_TYPES enumeration + can_dispatch_builtin() function.
+Replacement: ori_registry::BUILTIN_TYPES enumeration + dispatch_builtin_method_str() for dispatch verification.

 Verification: